Reta Jo Lewis currently serves as President and Chair of the Export Import Bank.

-Reta Jo Lewis is a Senior Fellow and Director of Congressional Affairs at The German Marshall Fund of the United States.
+Reta Jo Lewis previously served as a Senior Fellow and Director of Congressional Affairs at The German Marshall Fund of the United States.
 She serves as the principal liaison between GMF and Congress and is responsible for building and maintaining extensive congressional relationships in the U.S. Senate and the House of Representatives.
 Lewis directs GMF congressional initiatives designed to engage Members of Congress on a wide range of transatlantic policy issues and on opportunities for transatlantic cooperation between U.S. and European legislative and policy leaders.
 She also leads GMF’s signature Congress-Bundestag parliamentarian exchanges and the Technology Transatlantic Congressional Study Tour, which focuses on global digital and privacy issues.
 She joined GMF in 2015, as a Senior Resident Fellow with the Transatlantic Leadership Initiative Program, where she focuses on subnational diplomacy strategies and leadership development.

 During the Obama Administration, from 2010 to 2013, she served as the U. S. Department of States’ first-ever Special Representative for Global Intergovernmental Affairs, under Secretaries of State Hillary Clinton and John Kerry.
 Lewis led the office charged with building strategic peer- to-peer relationships between the Department of State, U.S. state and local officials, and their foreign counterparts.
 In her post, she served as the State Department’s lead interlocutor in negotiating and executing the first historic agreements to solidify subnational cooperation and engagement efforts with BRICS (Brazil, Russia, India, China, and South Africa) countries and with targeted countries in the European Union.
 She was the principal architect that led the global engagement of U.S. state and local government leaders’ integration into and strategy regarding sustainability and climate change to RIO+20, COP-16, COP-17 and COP-18.
 In 2013, she was awarded the Secretary’s Distinguished Service Award.